DhirajKarangale/pdfppt-export/demo/README.md

-# ⚛️ React POCs Collection
+# ⚛️ React PDF PPT Export Demo Collection

-This repository contains a collection of small Proof of Concepts (POCs) built using **React**.
+This repository contains a collection of small Proof of Concepts (PDF PPT Export Demo) built using **React**.
-Each POC demonstrates how to integrate or implement specific libraries, components, or features commonly used in modern React applications.
+Each PDF PPT Export Demo demonstrates how to integrate or implement specific libraries, components, or features commonly used in modern React applications.

 ---